public-transport/gtfs-via-postgres/readme.md

 There are several forks of the [original outdated project](https://github.com/cbick/gtfs_SQL_importer); [fitnr's fork](https://github.com/fitnr/gtfs-sql-importer) seems to be the most recent one.

-The project has a slightly different goal than `gtfs-via-postgres`: While `gtfs-sql-importer` is designed to import multiple versions of a GTFS dataset in an idempotent fashion, `gtfs-via-postgres` assumes that *one* (version of a) GTFS dataset is imported into *one* DB exactly once.
+The project has a slightly different goal than `gtfs-via-duckdb`: While `gtfs-sql-importer` is designed to import multiple versions of a GTFS dataset in an idempotent fashion, `gtfs-via-duckdb` assumes that *one* (version of a) GTFS dataset is imported into *one* DB exactly once.

-`gtfs-via-postgres` aims to provide more tools – e.g. the `arrivals_departures` & `connections` views – to help with the analysis of a GTFS dataset, whereas `gtfs-sql-importer` just imports the data.
+`gtfs-via-duckdb` aims to provide more tools – e.g. the `arrivals_departures` & `connections` views – to help with the analysis of a GTFS dataset, whereas `gtfs-sql-importer` just imports the data.

 ### other related projects

+-
+- [gtfs-via-postgres](todo) – `gtfs-via-duckdb`'s spiritual predecessor, importing GTFS into a PostgreSQL database.
 - [gtfsdb](https://github.com/OpenTransitTools/gtfsdb) – Python library for converting GTFS files into a relational database.
 - [pygtfs](https://github.com/jarondl/pygtfs) – A python (2/3) library for GTFS (fork of [gtfs-sql](https://github.com/andrewblim/gtfs-sql))
 - [gtfspy](https://github.com/CxAalto/gtfspy) – Public transport network analysis using Python and SQLite.